Activating information backflow with the assistance of quantum SWITCH: Dynamics of the activation of Eternal non-Markovianity

 We are now interested to see the dynamics when switching action has been taken place.
 For this, consider the initial state to be $\rho(0)$ and after the switching action the state becomes $\rho(t)$.
 The dynamical map for the switch induced evolution is represented by Eq.\eqref{switch_map}, in the previous section.

 Let us now derive the exact canonical master equation of the Lindblad type for the dynamical map generated by quantum SWITCH.
-Here it might be noted that after the action of quantum SWITCH, the control bit is finally measured (say in $\lbrace \ket{+}\bra{+}, \ket{-}\bra{-}\rbrace$ basis) and although there is a certain probability of obtaining each outcome ($`+',`-'$), but we are considering dynamics corresponding to a particular outcome only.
+Here it might be noted that after the action of quantum SWITCH, the control bit is finally measured (say in $\lbrace \ket{+}\bra{+}, \ket{-}\bra{-}\rbrace$ basis) and although there is a certain probability of obtaining each outcome ($`+',`-'$), we are considering dynamics corresponding to a particular outcome only.
 Therefore, apparently it may seems difficult to derive a Lindblad type master equation since the trace preservation condition is not maintained.
-However, one may also note that in our case, the final state \eqref{switch_map} is independent of the initial state and hence the dynamics is linear and trace preserving upto certain probabilities.
-Let us now represent the dynamical map as
+However, one may also note that in our case, the probability of obtaining $`+',$ or $`-'$ is independent of the initial state rendering the dynamics linear and trace preserving upto that probabilities and hence the final state \eqref{switch_map} depends linearly on the initial state.
+Consideration of the post-selected state is also justifiable since in quantum switch mechanisms, the advantages are primarily showcased when focusing on conditional or post-selected states determined by the measurement outcomes.
+However, the average state obtained after tracing out the control, does not yield any advantage.